adamtow/notecuts/docs/English.md

 - An action was requested that required online access.
 - A user timeout (i.e. a dialog menu was displayed but the user never returned to the Shortcuts app to address it).

+<span id="cronios"></span>
 ### Integration with Cronios

 Cronios, the shortcuts scheduler for iOS, lets you can run shortcuts in the background.
-NoteCuts can run alongside other Cronios-compatible shortcuts by addin NoteCuts as a cron job to Cronios.
+NoteCuts can run alongside other Cronios-compatible shortcuts by adding NoteCuts as a cron job to Cronios.

 Here's how to configure NoteCuts to work with Cronios:

-1. Enable Cronios Integrtfrkm the NoteCuts Settings page.
+1. Enable Cronios Integration on the [NoteCuts Settings page](#settings).
 Configure NoteCuts to run at an interval of your choosing in Cronios.
 NoteCuts gives you options to create a cron job in Cronios that checks every 1, 2, 5, 10, 15, 30, or 60 minutes.
 You can further customize this within the NoteCuts cron job details page in Cronios.
 2. Run Cronios in Run Continuously Mode.
 3. For best results, have some kind of background audio playing, be it a song, podcast, or a [silent audio file](#silent).